 Welcome to SIGGRAPH 2021

 SIGGRAPH 2021 presents Featured Speaker sessions, where industry experts discuss some of the most prominent topics in computer graphics and interactive techniques.
-Get to know the speakers below, and register now for SIGGRAPH 2021, 9–13 August, to save your spot for these sessions.

 - Hany Farid: “Creating, Weaponizing, and Detecting Deepfakes”